 “And God said, “Let there be light” and there was light.”

 If Hanukkah is the “Festival of Lights”…then this is the way to expand on the Celebration of Hanukkah.
-I am a lover of natural light, as a photographer & a watercolorist, light is the most important element of everything i see.
+PLAYING WITH SUN LIGHT & THE CANDLE’S FLAME!
+I am a lover of natural light, as a photographer & a watercolorist, light is the most important element while shooting images or creating art.
 Without it?
 We see nothing.
-When anyone walks into my kitchen, as i’m about to show you…it is obvious that i love playing with light
+When anyone walks into my kitchen, it is obvious that i love playing with light

 i found this HUGE Christmas ornament at a craft store after Christmas.
 I paid .99 cents for it.
 My art kids love it.
 I call it my disco ball.
 The kids have asked me where i found it, because they want one for their homes too.
-About half of my art kids are Jewish.
+About half of my art students are Jewish.
 When I tell them it was on sale after Christmas.
 The Jewish kids would become upset b/c i said the word Christmas, which means to them, “I cannot have a Christmas ornament” I’ve said this so many times over the years AND plan on continuing these words to all my art class kids, “As artists, we can create new ways of looking at things.
-This is only a Christmas ornament, if it hangs on a tree & because it does not.
-Its called a disco ball” smiles return.
-I show them other Christmas ornaments i have in the art studio.
-I found some old cameras intended to hang on a tree.
-But i cut the strings off & put them on my bookshelves, so NOW they are art room/photographer decorations i keep out all year long.
-BTW, red & green are NOT CHRISTMAS COLORS–i heard one student telling another “red & green are Christmas & blue & white are Hanukkah” i said, “so a red rose is Christmas?
-Strawberries are Christmas?”
-She giggled & said, “No, silly!”
-I said, “people use those colors a lot for their holidays BUT we can use any color we want to create art”
+This is only a Christmas ornament if it hangs on a tree & because it does not, it’s called a disco ball” smiles return.

-i told all my artists that i would buy them all disco balls when the Christmas stuff comes out in November.
-Sitting on the table, on the photo above, is a bowl full of disco balls. this photo (above) is my prism. i bought it at an educational store for teachers. it gives me big rainbows. i tell the art students that if light is broken by the prism, it creates rainbows, just like rain drops falling in sunlight. the photo below…the rainbow landed on my white/lavender flowers.
-Rainbows may now be thought of as gay pride, but they are not to Children, they are magic.
-God made the first one for Noah, remember?
+I told all my artists that i would buy them all disco balls when the Christmas stuff comes out in November.
+Sitting on the table, on the photo above, is a bowl full of their disco balls.
+This photo (above) is my prism. i bought it at an educational store for teachers. it gives me big rainbows. i tell the art students that if light is broken by the prism, it creates rainbows, just like rain drops falling in sunlight. the photo below…the rainbow landed on my white/lavender flowers.

 Things that are labeled Christmas but are NOT for Christmas, but for WINTER, can be used as Hanukkah decorations.
-Anything that reflects light.
+Anything that reflects light, or shatters it (like the prism).
 We are celebrating the light.
-But where do they go, if not on a Christmas tree?
 Why not decorate our windows?
-I also buy ANYTHING i find for Hanukkah in stores, because the shop took a risk in buying something for just a few of us, the least i can do, is repay them for their thoughtfulness.
+I also buy ANYTHING i find for Hanukkah in stores, because the shop took a risk in buying something for just a few of us (Jews make up .02 of the world population!), the least i can do, is repay them for their thoughtfulness.

 disco balls with star ribbon